HectorRicardo/simple-music-app/README.md

     - The client uses this list to partially build (keep building) a menu of the content hierarchy.
 5. The client looks at each `MediaItem` in the results.
     - If `MediaItem.isBrowsable()` is true, then the client jumps back to step 1, but now passing the ID of the current `MediaItem`.

+The service is created when it is started in response to a media button or when an activity binds to it (after connecting via its MediaBrowser).

 ## Playback Resumption